helgoboss/helgobox/doc/user-guide.md

 ## Tutorials

+The screenshots in this section are slightly out of date.
+If you feel like contributing to the project, this is an area where you could help.

 ### 1. Using conditional activation to implement banks/pages

 Users often ask if it's possible to do control surface bank-style mapping in order to switch to a completely